Nomad-engineers/threads-platform/docs/README.md

-# Threadlytics Documentation
+# Threads-Boost Documentation

 ## Overview

-Threadlytics is a comprehensive analytics and automation platform for Meta's Threads social media platform.
-This documentation provides technical guidance for developers, operators, and stakeholders working on the Threadlytics platform.
+Threads-Boost is a comprehensive analytics and automation platform for Meta's Threads social media platform.
+This documentation provides technical guidance for developers, operators, and stakeholders working on the Threads-Boost platform.

 ## Getting Started